ishita-kundi04/MERN-Shopping-website/README.md

 # MERN E-COMMERCE WEBSITE (Shoppy)

 Hi!
-My name is **Ishita**, I have created this MERN stack e-commerce website taking refrence from Youtube channel "6 Pack Programmer".
+My name is **Ishita**, I have created this MERN stack e-commerce website taking refrence from Youtube channel "6 Pack Programmer" of @meabhisingh.

 Here's a 3 min video demo-

 https://user-images.githubusercontent.com/95162790/213125701-03a9404d-a8a9-4b3c-8cab-440f9589c3b1.mp4

+"Shoppy" is a shopping website , having a different dashboard for Admin to track, process and modify all products, users, orders and product reviews.
+A user is provided with all profile features like editing profile , changing password, even a user can get a forgot password mail for password change.
+All products can be filtered according to price , categories and rating.
+User can add reviews for different products and store in cart for future uses.
+Rest , you can have a look at the video demo of my website 😁

 # Technologies Used -